bittorrent/libutp/README.md

 ## Building

+uTP has been known to build on Windows with MSVC and on linux and OS X with gcc.
-We do't have a makefile yet to build static or shared libraries.
+We don't have a makefile yet to build static or shared libraries.
 Here's how you can build one of the examples, which will link in everything it needs from
 libutp:

     cd utp_test && make

 ## License